Welcome to Year 4

 Year 4’s thematic topic units for this year are:

-Click on the topic units for an overview document for the term's work or on the subject links for more information about the long term curriculum in each specific area.
+Click on the topic units below for an overview document for the term's work or on the subject links for more information about the long term curriculum in each specific area.

 Please also ensure that you child has a pair of trainers in school at all times for our daily mile, along with a pair of wellies for break times and lunch times.